Rahmenordnung/project-3m-database/README.md

 * [_Materialize_](https://materializecss.com)  A modern responsive front-end framework based on Material Design

-* [_Front awsome_](https://fontawesome.com/) Font Awesome is a web font containing all the icons from the Twitter Bootstrap framework, and now many more.
+* [_Font awsome_](https://fontawesome.com/) Font Awesome is a web font containing all the icons from the Twitter Bootstrap framework, and now many more.

 * [__Python__](https://www.python.org/) This project uses Python, for general-purpose programming and used to write the logic of this game, which is included within .py files.
 Python is an interpreted, high-level, general-purpose programming language.